All Episodes

 It's a dumb thing to do.

-Um, it's like people, friends of mine, you know, ask me all the time about taxes.
+It's like people, friends of mine, you know, ask me all the time about taxes.

-And if you don't, you're really stupid because you're now opening up a legal vulnerability in your life that's you know, whatever the amount of money you gotta ask yourself, is it worth it?
+And if you don't, you're really stupid because you're now opening up a legal vulnerability in your life.

 The answer is no.

-And, you know, I always tell you know, my financial guys are like, I don't want to be a broke athlete uh in the course of my life, if I'm making some money and I can save it, I want to save it.
+And, you know, I always tell my financial guys, I'm like, I don't want to be a broke athlete in the course of my life.

-And I'm saying it in a nice way, but you know, I know they've managed, you know, sometimes athletes think their careers are going on forever, and it doesn't, they spend and spend and spend and buy homes and cars and they're generous as can be, but then they end up, you know, at the end of their career, they don't have anything.
+They spend and spend and spend and buy homes and cars and they're generous as can be, but then they end up, you know, at the end of their career, they don't have anything.

-And it's it's sad because you only have X number of years your body can take being beaten up on a football field or a hockey rink or in the octagon.
+And it's sad because you only have X number of years your body can take being beaten up on a football field or a hockey rink or in the octagon.

-So, you know, but the same thing goes for you know, other financial endeavors, you know, people want to take shortcuts.
+So, you know, but the same thing goes for, you know, other financial endeavors.

-I'm like, I don't like to pay my taxes, I don't like the laws.
+I'm like, I don't like to pay my taxes.

-Okay, that is an invitation, leave the state, just leave.
+Okay, that is an invitation.

 They're chasing people away.